Thursday, June 08, 2006

 * * * * * * * *

 As we spoke, I decided to make one other request of him.
 The world had become completely surreal since I had gone to sleep the previous evening, and I was trying to come to grips with what had happened.
-The guilt that I felt when I pictured her sitting alone in the dark during her final moments was unbearable.
+The guilt that I felt when I pictured her sitting alone and afraid in the dark during her final moments was unbearable.
 I wanted to see where she had spent her last hours doing what she loved most, singing and dancing alongside some of her closest friends.
-I hoped that it might begin to replace the images and sounds that had flooded my mind constantly over the past several hours.
+I hoped that it might begin to replace the images and sounds that had flooded my thoughts constantly over the past several hours.

 * * * * * * *

 Three years later I found myself once again in the Academy of Music, listening as the orchestra began to play another overture.
-Except this time I was standing in the wings offstage, a member of the chorus in that year’s production of ‘The Pirates of Penzance.’
+Except this time, I was standing in the wings offstage as a member of the chorus in that year’s production of ‘The Pirates of Penzance.’
 It was opening night and the cast had been buzzing with energy in the moments beforehand, but I was nervous for a different reason.
 Earlier in the season the same director had approached me to see if our son could be a part of the show.
 He had an idea for a flashback scene that would take place onstage while the orchestra played during the overture.
 There was a role for a young boy and the first person that he had thought of was Brendan.